julien-maurel/jQuery-Storage-API/README.md

     storage.removeAll(true) // Only on global storages.
 Delete all items from the storage and reinitialize previously initialized namespaces

 ### `setExpires()`
 Only on cookieStorage.
-Set expires date in days (default value is null, cookie is valid for session only; only cookies setted after setExpires() call will be affected)
+Set expires date in days (default value is null, cookie is valid for session only; only cookies setted after setExpires() call will be affected).

     storage.setExpires(10) // Set expiry date to today + 10 days